tytydraco/yessleep/out/Every_adult_in_our_town_vanished_12_days_later_we_started_to_get_sick.md

 “Yep! *Everyone*!”

 His expression darkened, and I started to see the splinters in his mask, his lips curling.
-“I found my parents reduced to red sludge, and my baby sister was her own flavour of strawberry shake in her crib.”
+“I found my parents reduced to red sludge, and my baby sister was her own flavor of strawberry shake in her crib.”

 Wes’s eyes widened, and he startled me with a choked laugh.